esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 ~~~
 {:.language-python}

-> ## Pairplot: Visual Aid
-> Looking at numbers on a screen usually does not give a very good intuition about the data we are working with.
-So let us use a visualization tool called Pairplot which is useful for datasets with relatively few attributes.
-> This can be created using `sns.pairplot(...)` which can be imported from the seaborn package.
-It shows a scatterplot of each attribute plotted against each of the other attributes.
-> ~~~
-> import seaborn as sns
-> sns.pairplot(ds_preprocessed, hue = 'l2_class')
-> ~~~
-> {:.language-python}
-> ![Pairplot for our dataset][pairplot]

 ### Simplify output
 Let's explore the output classification column by looking at the number of data rows for each unique classification using the `value_counts` pandas function.
 ~~~